simonfongnt/spApi-Gateway/tool/README.md

 Requires to select position to change the order (`SPAPI_ChangeOrderBy`).
 Its order price will be changed to market price.

 #### order pending
-Requires to select product to place an pending order ('SPAPI_AddInactiveOrder').
+Requires to select product to place an pending order (`SPAPI_AddInactiveOrder`).
 The order price would be +300 for Short order and -300 for Long order so that it cannot be trade at once.

 #### order activate [all]
 Requires to select existing order to be activated (`SPAPI_ActivateOrderBy`). if `all` is entered, all existing orders will be activated (`SPAPI_ActivateAllOrders`).